tak-9/GoogleBooksSearch/README.md

 * [Node.js](https://nodejs.org), [Express](https://expressjs.com/), [MongoDB](https://www.mongodb.com/)

-## Move MongoDB from mLab to MongoDB Atlas
+## Migrate from mLab to MongoDB Atlas
 [The mLab MongoDB add-on will be removed from all Heroku apps on November 10, 2020.](https://devcenter.heroku.com/changelog-items/1823)

 [MongoDB Atlas Sandbox](https://www.mongodb.com/cloud/atlas) is now used for alternative.